 So what’s really happening when sleep coaching works, and a baby learns self soothing?
 The baby has not been exposed to toxic stress, and has not learned to simply ‘give up’; rather, that child has learned the skill of going to sleep without relying on a limiting sleep association.
 You, the parents, are now able to sleep because you are not required help your child fall back to sleep every time she wakes.

 One last point – lots of the self soothing myth perpetrators claim that even after babies learn to fall asleep independently without crying, they stay stressed.
 There was a 2012 study that seemed to indicate that babies who were left to cry during sleep training had elevated levels of cortisol – a stress hormone – in their brains.
-However, this is another myth we need to bust; as I tell all my clients who ask me about it, that study was profoundly flawed.
+However, this is another myth we need to bust; that study was profoundly flawed.
 If you’re interested in learning more, this article offers a great analysis of the many flaws in that study.”

 Your turn, parents!
 We know that this is a touchy subject for some, and we’re eager to hear your thoughts and opinions.
 Share below, and let’s get the conversation started!

 Our Members Area is packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
 It actually costs less to join than buying products separately!
 As a member, you’ll also enjoy a weekly chat with an expert sleep consultant.
 And the best part – members receive 20% off all sleep consultation services!

 Essential Keys to Your Newborn’s Sleep is THE newborn sleep book that will help you to not only improve your newborn’s sleep using gentle, sleep-inducing routines – it will also answer your feeding and newborn care questions.
 You can even buy a bundle package that includes the e-book AND a Personalized Sleep Plan™ PLUS a follow-up email to use for further support!